datanav/docs/rdf-support.rst

             "foo": "http://example.com/",
             "foo_schema": "http://example.com/schema/"
         }
+        ..
     }
     ..

-Will produce the following entity out of the pipe (i.e. before it is entered into any dataset):
+This transform will then produce the following entity:

 ::